 Sinatra shows off a couple of ways to diversify the suit, either worn simply and casually or with more colorful accents.
 While Sinatra chooses simple for the casino and loud for the funeral, you may find yourself having better luck switching that formula.

-- White button-down dress shirt, either with button-down collars and buttoned barrel cuffs or tab collars and double/French cuffs (with a gold collar pin and rounded square onyx cuff links)
+- White dress shirt, either with button-down collars and buttoned barrel cuffs or tab collars and double/French cuffs (with a gold collar pin and rounded square onyx cuff links)

 - Thin black leather belt with a brass squared clasp